ServiceNow/azimuth/docs/docs/getting-started/b-basics.md

 from [HuggingFace (HF)](http://www.huggingface.co).
 Verify that your setup is working correctly by running a demo.

-1. In the terminal, from the `azimuth` folder, execute the following to download the demo data and model.
+1. In the terminal, from the `azimuth` folder, execute the following commands.
+The first one installs the Google Drive downloading library.
+The second command downloads from Google Drive the demo data and model.
 Our demo is using a subset of the [`clinc_oos` dataset](https://huggingface.co/datasets/clinc_oos) from HuggingFace, with only 16 classes.
     ```